slevithan/regex/README.md

 Try running this without the atomic group (as `/^(?:\w+\s?)+$/`) and, due to the exponential backtracking triggered by the many ways to divide the work of the inner and outer `+` quantifiers, it will either take a *very* long time, hang your browser/server, or throw an internal error after a delay.
 This is called *[catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html)* or *[ReDoS](https://en.wikipedia.org/wiki/ReDoS)*, and it has taken down major services like [Cloudflare](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019) and [Stack Overflow](https://stackstatus.tumblr.com/post/147710624694/outage-postmortem-july-20-2016). `regex` and atomic groups to the rescue!

 <details>
-  <summary>👉 <b>Show more examples</b></summary>
+  <summary>👉 <b>Learn more with examples</b></summary>

 Let's look at a couple cases not related to performance.
 First, consider `` regex`(?>a+)ab` `` vs `` regex`(a+)ab` ``.
 The former (with the atomic group) doesn't match within `'aaaab'`, but the latter does.
 The former doesn't match because:

-- The regex engine starts by matching all the `a`s, using the `a+` within the atomic group.
+- The regex engine starts by matching all the `a`s in the string, using the greedy `a+` within the atomic group.
 - Then, when it tries to match the additional `a` outside the group, it fails (the next character in the target string is a `b`), so the regex engine backtracks.
-- But because it can't backtrack into the atomic group to make the `+` give up its last matched `a`, there are no additional options to try and the overall match attempt fails.
+- But because it can't backtrack into the atomic group to make the `+` give up its last matched `a`, there are no additional options to try and the overall match attempt immediately fails.

 For a more useful example, consider how this can affect lazy (non-greedy) quantifiers.
 Let's say you want to match `<b>…</b>` tags followed by `!`.
 You might try this: